kera-cudmore/BookWorm/README.md

 [Tiny PNG](https://tinypng.com/) To compress images for use in the readme.

-[Birme](https://www.birme.net/) To resize images and convert to webp format for the site.
+[Birme](https://www.birme.net/) To resize images and convert to webP format for the site.

 [Favicon.io](https://favicon.io/) To create the favicon.